pekelund-dev/codex-test/README.md

 ```

 The response contains the structured data map emitted by the legacy parser along with the raw JSON string that mirrors what the
-cloud function would store.
+Cloud Run service would store.
 Errors such as unsupported file formats are returned with HTTP status `422` and a JSON payload with an
 `error` message.
 Stop the server with `Ctrl+C` when you are finished.

 ### Fallback credentials